 Newburyport is a place that is rich with heritage and resplendent in natural beauty.
 The citizenry is active and has a strong sense of community.
-The economy is diverse with a thriving downtown along the waterfront, a retail center in the West End and an industrial and business park nestled along the Newbury border.
+The economy is diverse with a thriving downtown along the waterfront, a retail center on Storey Avenue, a hospital and medical area, and an industrial and business park nestled along the Newbury border.
 As a community, we will continue to build upon our strengths and make conscious decisions about where to encourage development and where to protect our natural resources, how to encourage housing diversity while preserving our historical assets, how to allow for job creation through the fostering of an economically-diverse environment, how to support our families and enrich our educational system, and also how to provide for artistic and cultural enrichment for the community and visitors alike.